abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 *work_dir* allows you to set your own working directory.
 The program will create files in that directory.
 The default directory is the "simulation file" folder in the current folder.
 It is also acceptable to use an array of strings to represent the directory, for example `work_dir='d:/distillation/'`.
 Remember to add the slash at the end.

+*AF* is an annualized factor of the capital cost, which spreads the fixed capital investment of a chemical plant over each year, taking into account the time value of money.

 If you want to turn on automatic column pressure adjustment, you must set up an additional physical property analysis in Aspen, they are

 - Critical temperature of the mixture (TCMX) in °C. Set this item in PS-2.